amalsalimcode/elsa/README.md

 # Authentication Server

 The following is a small authentication server using python built using Flask.
-The server serves the following endpoint

 # Endpoints
 -   /register: given an email address and a password as parameters, it creates a user record